It takes a talented team of specialists to build a 1,700km freight rail track between Melbourne and Brisbane.

-Richard is CEO for the Inland Rail Program and reports to ARTC CEO, John Fullerton.
-Richard oversees the delivery of both the development and construction elements of Inland Rail.
+Richard Wankmuller was appointed to the role of CEO Inland Rail in April 2018 and oversees the delivery of both the development and construction elements of Inland Rail.

-He has over 35 years' senior management experience in the private and public sector infrastructure market including in CEO and Managing Director roles, as well as executive and non-executive Board of Director positions with some of the world’s largest engineering and construction companies, including Cardno, GHD and Parsons.
+Richard has more than 35 years’ senior management experience in both the private and public sectors, including significant time in CEO and Managing Director roles, and has held both executive and non-executive Director positions with some of the world’s largest engineering and construction companies, including Cardno, GHD and Parsons.